 - Do add other pieces of information to the header fields that your employees will find useful

 - Do check the SOP packages for updated versions if the regulations change

 And remember to be smart when creating new versions of your SOP, because smart versioning is your best friend when documenting your history of compliance.
 To freshen up on SOP versioning, read How to create a new version of an SOP.

 How do I know if I've already saved a template?

-The system tracks templates that you've saved to your account.
+The system tracks templates that you've saved to your SOPs.
 Once you've saved a template, you'll be able to see the name of your current version any time you go back to preview that template.
-A red banner will appear notifying you of your saved versions, and you'll also have which will take you directly to that version in your SOPs.
+A red banner will appear notifying you of your saved versions, and you'll also have a link which will take you directly to that version in your SOPs.